-Meet my Grandmother, at sixteen.
+Meet my Grandmother, at sixteen years old.

 A brave young French girl, who can barely speak a word of English.
 She has just arrived in Folkestone, on a cold morning in 1914.